The Snowling Queen

 WENDELL: Aside.
 This too, Silania, was clever of thee,

-Yet, mind your realm, for claims have come to brew.
+Yet, mind thy realm, for claims have come to brew.

-I see thou now, for who I thought thou for,
+I see thee now, for whom I thought thee for,

 By th’work of Snowling’s craft thou, careless, bore.